RedHatProductSecurity/trestle-bot/actions/README.md

 ## Examples

-Here are examples of workflow snippets that demonstrate how to use these actions in the "trestle-bot" project.
-Each example includes a clear explanation of its purpose and the steps involved.
+Here are examples of workflow snippets that demonstrate how to use these actions in the `trestle-bot` project.
+See each action README for more details about the inputs and outputs.

-### Create a New Component
+### Create a New Component Definition

 ```yaml
 name: create